WalterVerbruggen/chapters/10_heat.md

 > A combination of lasers and magnets will be used to chill and slow a cloud of atoms to just a fraction above absolute zero, also known as zero Kelvin (**-273.15 Celsius** or **-459.67 Fahrenheit**).
 Absolute zero is the coldest temperature in the Universe - and impossible to achieve, because at that point, atoms stop moving.

+## Heat transfer

+Convection or by contact,

+## Friction heat

+How can this be explained?

 ## Bose-Einstein condensate

 Explanation from the point of the Higgs-Boson condensate.